yangdanny97/slack-export-extraction/README.md

 4. `slack = Data()` will read the files and initialize the data structure.
 5. Ex: To list all messages sent in August 2018, `slack.get_messages_by_datestring_prefix("2018-08")`

-# JSON Schemas (NOTE - not all fields will be included)
+# JSON Schemas

-There are official docs [here](https://slack.com/help/articles/220556107-How-to-read-Slack-data-exports) which offer some more detailed explanation of some fields but they are incomplete.
+Note: not all fields will be included in each message.
+There are incomplete official docs [here](https://slack.com/help/articles/220556107-How-to-read-Slack-data-exports) which offer some more detailed explanation of some fields.

 ### User:
 ```